-During recent courthouse space programming efforts, the attorney/prisoner interview room has been a hot topic.
+The attorney/prisoner interview room has been a hot topic during recent courthouse space programming efforts.
 Historically, the attorney/prisoner interview room, if one even exists, has been located in the basement within the central cellblock.
-While it is certainly appropriate to locate interview rooms in the central cellblock for security reasons, I would like to discuss why many county courts are requesting at least one attorney/prisoner interview room near the courtroom itself.Let me first briefly explain the purpose and layout of a typical attorney/prisoner interview room.
-The space is used for quick, private conferences between attorneys and an in-custody defendant on the day of a hearing – typically an arraignment hearing – to briefly discuss a procedural issue or plea.
-Prior discussions to prepare for the case may have also taken place in the jail, but ongoing communication is generally needed on the day of the hearing as well.
+While it is undoubtedly appropriate to find interview rooms in the main cellblock for security reasons, I would like to discuss why many county courts request at least one attorney/prisoner interview room near the courtroom.I'd like to first briefly explain the purpose and layout of a typical attorney/prisoner interview room.
+The space is used for quick, private conferences between attorneys and an in-custody defendant on the day of a hearing – typically an arraignment – to discuss a procedural issue or plea.
+Prior discussions to prepare for the case may have also occurred in the jail, but ongoing communication is generally needed on the day of the hearing.

 Examples of an attorney/prisoner interview room and the appropriate relationship to circulation are shown in the figures below.

-Due to these rigorous security requirements, it seems to make sense for the attorney/prisoner room to be located in the central cellblock.
+Due to these rigorous security requirements, it makes sense for the attorney/prisoner room in the central cell block.
 But from a logistical perspective, there is also a strong case for at least one of these rooms to be located near the courtroom – especially in larger courthouses.
 Let me explain.

 The Case for Proximity – Functional Benefits

 I’ve noticed that requests to locate an attorney/prisoner interview room near the courtroom have come from courts that conduct a high volume of arraignment proceedings.
 An arraignment is the first court proceeding in a criminal case.
 It occurs after a person has been arrested and booked by law enforcement and initial bail terms have been set.
 In many courts, this happens weekly at a predetermined day and time and is often called “docket day.”
-Typically, several defendants (we have seen up to 40-50 in one day!) are brought from the jail to the courthouse for arraignment.
-In some cases, defendants are assigned a public defender just prior to or during the arraignment proceeding.
-Once at the courthouse, they are typically held in the central cellblock, which is normally located in the basement.
-They are then brought to the courtroom from the cellblock in groups of eight to ten, and are called before the judge according to the docket schedule.
-While awaiting their turn, defendants are either seated in the courtroom (often in the jury box) or, more preferably, they are held in an adjacent secure courtroom holding cell area.
+Typically, several defendants (up to 40-50 in one day!) are brought from the jail to the courthouse for arraignment.
+In some cases, defendants are assigned a public defender before or during the arraignment proceeding.
+Once at the courthouse, they are typically held in the central cellblock, generally in the basement.
+They are brought to the courtroom from the cellblock in groups of eight to ten and are called before the judge according to the docket schedule.
+While awaiting their turn, defendants are either seated in the courtroom (often in the jury box) or, more preferably, held in an adjacent secure courtroom holding cell area.

 Arraignment proceedings move quickly.
 The judge reads the charges, determines if the defendant has proper representation, and asks the defendant for a plea.
-The judge then addresses bail requirements or whether to release the defendant from custody on his or her own recognizance.
+The judge then addresses bail requirements or whether to release the defendant from custody on their recognizance.
 Future proceedings may also be scheduled during this time.
-The courtroom is usually filled with several attorneys, probation office staff, service providers (such as mental health practitioners) and law enforcement personnel who are tied to one of the cases in some way.
-There is a lot going on in the courtroom on docket days.
+The courtroom is usually filled with several attorneys, probation office staff, service providers (such as mental health practitioners), and law enforcement personnel tied to one of the cases in some way.
+A lot is going on in the courtroom on docket days.

-It is often important for an attorney to speak with a defendant prior to, during, or immediately after an arraignment.
-Attorneys are often asked to discuss an issue with their client during the proceedings and to get back to the judge when they are ready.
-Many times, this necessitates the attorney pulling the defendant to the side or into the jury box and having this “private” meeting while the docket continues - hardly an ideal situation.
+An attorney often needs to speak with a defendant before, during, or immediately after an arraignment.
+Attorneys are frequently asked to discuss an issue with their client during the proceedings and to get back to the judge when they are ready.
+This often necessitates the attorney pulling the defendant to the side or into the jury box and having this “private” meeting while the docket continues - hardly an ideal situation.
 The only other option is to return to the interview space in the central cellblock, which is also far from ideal.

-It would be preferable to have a private, secure meeting space near the courtroom for these ad hoc conferences to take place.
-This would also be an efficient arrangement for those public defenders who have not had the opportunity to meet with a client prior to the day of the hearing.
-The space would also be very useful for probation officers who have supervision responsibility for defendants who have been re-arrested.
+It would be preferable to have a private, secure meeting space near the courtroom for these ad hoc conferences.
+This would also be an efficient arrangement for those public defenders who have yet to have the opportunity to meet with a client before the day of the hearing.
+The space would also be handy for probation officers who have supervision responsibility for defendants who have been re-arrested.

 Below is a diagram that shows one potential setup of an attorney/prisoner interview room relative to a pair of courtrooms.
-The specific layout for a courthouse would depend on a number of factors, including existing circulation patterns, holding area needs, and the number of courtrooms served by the interview room.
+The specific layout for a courthouse would depend on several factors, including existing circulation patterns, holding area needs, and the number of courtrooms served by the interview room.